Audience Activation: Turn Segments Into Revenue Workflows

 The first mistake is treating audience activation as a static definition.
 Definitions are useful, but the business value appears only when the term becomes a repeatable workflow.

-The second mistake is routing everything to the same owner.
+For Audience Activation: Turn Segments Into Revenue Workflows, the second mistake is routing everything to the same owner.
 Most operating workflows have multiple ownership layers.
 One team owns the data, another owns the customer experience, another owns the revenue impact, and another owns the technical system.

-The third mistake is measuring tool activity instead of business outcome.
+For Audience Activation: Turn Segments Into Revenue Workflows, the third mistake is measuring tool activity instead of business outcome.
 A sync, trigger, message, or model output is not the outcome.
 It is only a step toward the outcome.

 The fourth mistake is skipping exceptions. low-consent records, stale segments, overlap with suppression lists, sensitive accounts, and unclear fit should pause before launch.
 If those cases are not designed into the workflow, the team will handle them through side channels.